coreybobco/generativepoetrypy/README.md

 The visual poems this produces are interesting for two reasons.
 As readers, we are trained to read horizontally and sometimes vertically, so we draw connections based on the spatial proximity of words on a page or on a screen.
 We also draw connections between words with similar meanings or similar sounds to one another.

-This makes it easy to suspend one's disbelief when reading these poems and search for meaning or answers to enigmatic word choices or phrasings when there is no enigma to be solved.
 When reading these procedurally generated poems, it is easy to suspend one's disbelief and invent a context or reading for what is happening, or try to find a meaning or intention between a seemingly enigmatic or ambiguous word choice or phrasing when there is none.
 In this sense, these poems are similar to abstract paintings in which paint is thrown onto the canvas, or to a Rorschach test.
 They are, for the most part, suggestive optical illusions, engineered by chance and a choice palette of paints or words.

 ### Installation